bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 title: "Transcript: Lecture 1 - How to Start a Startup"
 ---

+<iframe width="560" height="315" src="//www.youtube.com/embed/CBYhVcO4WgI" frameborder="0" allowfullscreen></iframe>

+---

+## Sam Altman

 Welcome to CS183B.
 I'm Sam Altman, President of Y Combinator.
-9 years ago I was a Standard student, and then I dropped out to start a company.
-ANd then I've been an investor for the last few
+Nine years ago I was a Standard student, and then I dropped out to start a company, and then I've been an investor for the last few.

 So at YC we've been teaching people how to start startups for 9 years.
-Most of it's very hands on and specific to the startups, but 30% of it is pretty generally applicable and so we think that we can teach that 30% in this class and even though that's only 30% of the way there, hopefully it'll still be really helpful
+Most of it's very hands on and specific to the startups, but 30% of it is pretty generally applicable, and so we think that we can teach that 30% in this class and even though that's only 30% of the way there, hopefully it'll still be really helpful.

-we've taught a lot of this at YC already but it's all been off the record and this is the first time that a lot of what we teach at YC is gonna be on the record so we've invited some of our best speakers to come and give the same talks they give at YC
+We've taught a lot of this at YC already but it's all been off the record, and this is the first time that a lot of what we teach at YC is going to be on the record so we've invited some of our best speakers to come and give the same talks they give at YC

 we've now funded 720 companies.
 And so we're pretty sure that a lot of this advice is pretty good

-we can't fund every startup yet, but we can hopefully make this advice very generally available guest speakers are gonna teach 17 of the 20 classes, I'm only teaching 3.
+we can't fund every startup yet, but we can hopefully make this advice very generally available guest speakers are going to teach 17 of the 20 classes, I'm only teaching 3.
 Counting YC itself, every guest speaker has been involved in the creation of a one-billion plus dollar company.

 so the advice shouldn't be that theoretical.